Pires013/Pires013/README.md

 ### 👨‍💻 About Me

 🎓 Computer Science undergraduate at UNIFAJ (2024–2027)
-💼 Looking for my first internship opportunity in backend development
+💼 Aspiring backend developer currently looking for an internship opportunity
-🚀 Learning Python, Flask, SQL, Git, and REST APIs
+🚀 Learning Python, Java, SQL, Git, and REST APIs
-📁 Soon, I'll be publishing backend-focused projects here
+📁 Soon, I’ll be publishing backend-focused projects built with Python and Java

 ---